stepancheg/rust-protobuf/protobuf-codegen/README.md

 `protoc`-based parser is expected to parse `.proto` files very correctly: all Google's protobuf implementations rely on it.

-Where there are no known bugs in `protobuf-parse`, it is not tested very well.
+While there are no known bugs in `protobuf-parse`, it is not tested very well.
 Also `protobuf-parse` does not implement certain rarely used features of `.proto` parser, mostly complex message options specified in `.proto` files.
 I never saw anyone using them, but you have been warned.